imjoseangel/sandbox/doc/automation.md

 ## From Human Intervention to Full Automation

-Let's define a possible timeline of how could be the trip from a manual run to a fully automated process.
+Let's define a possible timeline of how could be the process from manual run to a fully automated procedure.

 ### The first stage - Fear of losing a job

-When a new technology knocks on the door, multiple reasons are stopping a Team to progress on innovation and new techniques adoption.
+When a new technology knocks on the door, multiple reasons could stop a Team to progressing on innovation and adopting new techniques.

 * The *damned* comfort zone
 * Lost one's job